segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 ### Select a warehouse and preview your query

-Once you write your SQL query, click **Warehouse name** from the Configure screen to select the data warehouse you'd like to query.
+Once you write your SQL query, click **Select warehouse** from the Configure screen to select the data warehouse you'd like to query.

 Before you schedule your sync intervals, click **Preview** to preview and validate your results.
 To see subscription statuses for a particular profile, select a user row, then select the Identities tab.